 This function is available in the following dialects:

-Retrieve column-level lineage from SELECT/CREATE VIEW statements
+Automatic column-level lineage from SELECT/CREATE VIEW statements

 Dataedo will create column-level data lineage for views and SQL queries based on the script.
 Just leave the "Automatic lineage" option selected during import.

-If you disable the this feature during import, you will still be able to trigger the automated creation of column-level lineage through the "Parse Script to Lineage" functionality, which is located in the Script tab.
+If you disable this feature during import, you will still be able to trigger the automated creation of column-level lineage through the "Parse Script to Lineage" functionality, which is located in the Script tab.

 Supported dialects